gristlabs/grist-help/help/investment-research.md

 ## Summarize

 The powerful feature you’ve been waiting for is the one that summarizes the data.
-[Summary tables](summary-tables.md) summerize each numeric column in a data table.
-We want to find the sum for the funding_total_usd column in our Companies table.
-Set the column type to 'Numeric' and change the Number Format to `$`.
+[Summary tables](summary-tables.md) summarize each numeric column in a data table.
+We want to find the sum for the `funding_total_usd` column in the Companies table.
+Check that the column type is set to 'Numeric' and formatted with `$`.

 ![11.5-set-numeric](images/investment-research/11.5-set-numeric.png)